teamSquadUp/Drive/README.md

 Squad Assemble!

-SquadUp is a group decision making progressive web app that helps large groups decide where to eat at, which travel destinations to go to, and allows for bill splitting among group members.
-The application is designed for easy use and accessibility as only one group member needs to create an account and then a group code can be shared.
-As it is a progressive web app, SquadUp is accessible across all devices, does not take up storage space, and is straightforward and fast to use.
+SquadUp is a group decision making progressive web app that helps large groups decide where to eat at, allows for bill splitting among group members, and facilitates traveling to different destinations.
+Only one group member is required to create an account to start the decision making process and obtain a group code, which can be shared.
+The appliciation is accessible across all devices and does not take up storage space.

 Squad Decide!